-Material: Titanium 6-aluminium 4-vanadium alloy per ASTM F136 with titanium bead coating per ASTM F1580

-The LogicalTM PX-Series Acetabular Cup is hemispherical with an external titanium bead coating and internal locking features for engaging the Logical Acetabular Liner.
-The cup is available in no-hole and 3-hole variants to allow use of supplemental bone screws if required.
+Material: Titanium 6-aluminium 4-vanadium alloy per ASTM F136 with titanium bead coating per ASTM F1580 The LogicalTM PX-Series Acetabular Cup is hemispherical with an external titanium bead coating and internal locking features for engaging the Logical Acetabular Liner.
+The cun is available in no-hole and 3-hole variants to allow use of supplemental bone screws if required.
 Both variants include a threaded apical hole for insertion.
-The LogicalTM PX-Series Acetabular Cup's threaded apical hole also includes a slot to allow rotational control while inserting.
-The cup is intended for use without bone cement only.
+The LogicalTM PX-Series Acetabular Cun's threaded apical hole also includes a slot to allow rotational control while inserting.
+The cup is intended for use without bone cement and is intended for uncemented, press-fit-